Nvidia fuels worldwide stock frenzy, bond yields rise

 * Graphic: World FX rates http://tmsnrt.rs/2egbfVh

-NEW YORK/LONDON, Feb 22 (Reuters) - Nvidia's stunning AI-related outlook sparked a worldwide wave of record highs in equity markets on Thursday, including the first new peak for Japan's Nikkei since 1989, but bond yields mostly rose as economic data kept immediate hopes of interest rate cuts at bay.
+NEW YORK/LONDON, Feb 22 (Reuters) - Nvidia's stunning AI-related results sparked a worldwide wave of record highs in equity markets on Thursday, including the first new peak for Japan's Nikkei since 1989, while bond yields mostly rose as economic data kept immediate hopes of interest rate cuts at bay.

-The benchmark S&P 500 index on Wall Street and Europe's pan-regional STOXX 600 index also hit fresh record highs as Nvidia's shares jumped 15.2% and lifted artificial intelligence-related chip stocks around the world.
+The benchmark S&P 500 index and Dow Jones Industrial Average on Wall Street, along with Europe's pan-regional STOXX 600 index, also hit fresh record highs as Nvidia's shares surged 15.4% and lifted artificial intelligence-related chip stocks around the world.

 National bourses in Frankfurt and Paris also set fresh highs, while Chinese stocks overnight extended their winning streak to eight straight sessions.

-Nvidia on Wednesday beat expectations for fourth-quarter revenue and forecast a roughly three-fold surge in first-quarter revenue on strong demand for its AI chips.
-Nvdia could add more than $200 billion in market capitalization if the day's gains hold.
+Nvidia on Wednesday forecast a roughly three-fold jump in first-quarter revenue and beat expectations for fourth-quarter revenue on strong demand for its AI chips.
+Nvdia added $250 billion in stock market value, on track for the biggest one-day gain in a company's market capitalization in history.

 Artificial intelligence provides the means to boost productivity that economies have struggled to increase for two decades, said Thomas Hayes, chairman and managing member of Great Hill Capital LLC in New York.

-"What Nvidia represents is the catalyst for the roaring '20s in terms of productivity enhancement moving forward and as productivity increases, it keeps a lid on inflation," Hayes said.
+"What Nvidia represents is the catalyst for the roaring '20s in terms of productivity enhancement moving forward and as productivity increases, it keeps a lid on inflation," he said.

 The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, indicating job growth likely remains solid in February and will reduce the urgency for the Federal Reserve to start cutting interest rates.

-The dollar index rebounded after earlier hitting a three-week low as investors awaited new data for insight into when the Fed is likely to begin cutting interest rates.
+The dollar index pared some losses after earlier hitting a three-week low as investors awaited new data for insight into when the Fed is likely to begin cutting interest rates.

-The Nikkei has jumped nearly 17% already this year, with the S&P 500 and Nasdaq rallying about 5% each, driven in large part by the expectations for AI, with Nvidia's chips at the center of the boom.
+The Nikkei has jumped nearly 17% already this year, with the S&P 500 and Nasdaq rallying about 7% and 8%, respectively, driven in large part by the expectations for AI.
+Nvidia is at the center of that boom.

 Thursday's record-setting charge included Tokyo Electron jumping 6%, chip-testing equipment maker Advantest surging 7.5% and another chip-related share, Screen Holdings, rallying more than 10%.